 Aside from advertising, other work goes into selling a home, from things like the number of inspections that need to be organised, to minor home improvements, paying for professional home-stagers and even hiring an auctioneer, but a good real estate agent will let you know about all of these costs before they come up.

-LocalAgentFinder has over 5000 real estate agents available for comparison.
-With the free and easy-to-use online dashboard, you can look at various real estate agent fees and other important characteristics before making your final selection.
+LocalAgentFinder has thousands of real estate agents available for comparison.
+With the free and easy-to-use online dashboard, you can compare real estate agent fees and other important characteristics before making your final selection.
 Register your property now to find out more about the agents in your area and sell your property with net cash benefit in mind.